sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 have been implemented using the same "MVVM Clean + Bloc" design pattern and a similar file structure.
 Some minor features may be implemented using a simplified version of the "MVVM Clean + Bloc" architecture.

+## Source file structure for "my_string" feature
+The file structure for the entire app is as follows:

+lib/

+-- main.dart

+-- app.dart

+-- root_screen.dart

+-- features/

+-- shared/

+-- core/

+It also follows a layered structure:

+main.dart -> app.dart -> root_screen.dart -> features/ -> shared/ -> core/.

+The "shared" directory houses app-level shared code, such as constants.

+The "core" directory contains core code that can be used even by outside apps, such as Permission Manager.
+This is a candidate for a separate library.

 This project is evolving based on our understanding of Flutter, especially of the "MVVM Clean + Bloc" architecture.